-People kept on illustrating within several types of media, but mostly print.
+People kept illustrating within several types of media, but mostly print.
 Then new media, such as cinema, appeared and animation came along.
-Eventually we reached the point where we're at now and illustration is progressively having a comeback as a forefront form of communication.
+Eventually, we reached the point where we're at now and illustration is progressively having a comeback as a forefront form of communication.
 It's not just print anymore, not just magazines or select types of books.
-It's websites, it's branding, it's UI.
+It's websites, it's branding, it's UI design.

 Get everyone's attention with illustration

 First and foremost, illustration is an attention grabber.
 And there are several reasons why you want this attention grabber.
 It could be that you're just introducing your product for the first time to your target through a landing page for example.
 Or it could be that within an informative page layout you need to direct the user's eyesight somewhere specific.

 Images will often be picked as an attention focus over text, so there are multiple ways you can use this to your advantage, which leads us to the next point: illustration is informative.

 A good illustration will complement your copy.
 It will be a support to the points you're trying to make across, whilst also enhancing the information that is most relevant.
 It will also make the user more prone to reading your text because they want an explanation for what the illustration has suggested but not explicitly told.

 Besides this, illustration will manage to communicate things that are hardly comprehensive through copy, such as emotions and moods.
 Everyone is getting tired of the copy that tries to appeal to your emotions whilst informing you what they do, through a list of vague adjectives followed by catchphrases and calls to action.

 Don't (just) say it, show it.
 Show those emotions and moods through imagery, shapes, and colors.

 Play it all together

 Allow your typography and colors to truly shine through images that carry the viewer to another place, another mindset, a happy space where their problems are solved by your product.